 In a New Years resolution to halt the ossification of my brain via cat videos, cult memes and fake news, I decided to ditch the habit of mindless scrolling and invest my time on the internet only in stuff that truly interests me, or makes me think.
 And it has definitely been not so much an eye-opener as a brain-opener!
 If you take the time to look, the web is filled with the creations of so many talented people, sharing their own little snippets of wisdom on the world.

-Partly to aid my own memory, I thought that each week I would share three or four insights that have particularly resonated with me for one reason or another.
+Partly to aid my own memory, I thought I would regularly share three or four insights that have particularly resonated with me for one reason or another.
 Expect a mixture of articles, podcasts and documentaries about absolutely anything at all – the only unifying characteristic will be that their message cannot be summarised into 140 characters, or a handy Facebook ‘share’.
 These are ones to mull over…

 So, fix yourself a cuppa and take a pause in your day to sit down and enjoy these gems!